-Ports are the endpoints of network communication that enable data transfer between different entities and support running various network services.
-On a day-to-day basis, network admins are tasked with scanning and monitoring hundreds of switch ports, rely on a network port scanner to scan across complex IT infrastructures.
+Network port scanners enable IT admins to keep a close watch on ports, which are the endpoints of network communication.
+Network ports enable data transfer between different entities and support running various services or applications.
+On a day-to-day basis, network admins are tasked with scanning and monitoring hundreds of switch ports.
+A network port scanner tool simplifies this task by aiding them scan across complex IT infrastructures with better visibility and ease.
 Since the availability and security of these ports determine if your network can be and is accessed by authorized entities, network port scanning has become an indispensable part of network monitoring processes.
 This has made network port scanners an integral tool of every IT admin's network tool set.

 In this page we'll look into: